Pahrump, Nevada: Notable residents

 Pahrump was the hometown of author and radio personality Art Bell.
 He was known for founding Coast to Coast AM, an overnight radio talk show mainly about paranormal subjects, conspiracies, and other oddities that he broadcast from his home studio.

 Michael Jackson purchased a home in the area in 2008, where he briefly had a home studio and home schooled his three children.

 Pahrump is the home of Ronald Wayne, the third co-founder of Apple Computer along with Steve Jobs and Steve Wozniak.
 Wayne relinquished his equity in Apple for $800 in 1976; he now lives a quiet lifestyle in Pahrump, selling stamps and rare coins.

 Retired actress June Kenney lived in Pahrump from 2010 to her death in 2021.

 Musical group Escape the Fate was founded in, and originally from, Pahrump, before the band relocated to Las Vegas.

 Infamous "Hollywood madam" Heidi Fleiss moved to Pahrump in 2005.

 Melvin Dummar, who claimed to have saved the life of Howard Hughes and who was named in a disputed will as Hughes's main beneficiary, lived for a while in Pahrump and died there in 2018.
+Dummar was the subject of the film Melvin and Howard, starring Mary Steenburgen.

 1992 Libertarian Vice Presidential candidate Nancy Lord lived in Pahrump for a number of years.

 Although brothel owner Dennis Hof died in nearby Crystal, he referred to himself in political ads as "The Trump of Pahrump," a sobriquet he credited to Donald Trump advisor Roger Stone (an early supporter of Hof).

 Libertarian writer and filmmaker J. Neil Schulman, author of Alongside Night (1978) and writer/producer/director of the indie film Alongside Night, lived in Pahrump.
 Schulman was the first to produce a film that featured Pahrump, in the script of Lady Magdalene's, which starred Nichelle Nichols as the owner of the title brothel.